NCUSCC/NCUSCC.github.io/README.md

 Training large-scale language model like Yuan is difficult because it requires not only massive computing resources, but also complex training methods to efficiently process a large number of parameters.
 We complete Yuan Large Language Model Chanllenge in 67.75h using 4 32GB Tesla V100 DGXS, ZeRO parallel strategy and various acceleration training methods.

-Our solution will be open-sourced soon.
+Our solution can be seen [here](https://github.com/NCUSCC/ASC22-Yuan).

 ### DeePMD CHALLENGE